Kin Yen Chia, Khuen Yen Ng, Rhun Yian Koh and Soi Moi Chye* Pages 671 - 679 ( 9 )

 Conclusion: Currently active research is still ongoing to improve the scFv gene delivery technology, to further enhance brain penetration, intracellular stability, solubility and efficacy of scFv intrabody.

-Inflammation reaction, neurodegenerative disease, oxidative stress, single-chain Fv antibodies.
+Inflammation reaction, neurodegenerative disease, oxidative stress, single-chain Fv antibodies, pathological, Alzheimer's disease.

-International Medical University, Applied Biomedical Science and Biotechnology, Kula Lumpur, Monash University Malaysia, School of Pharmacy, Kuala Lumpur, International Medical University, Applied Biomedical Science and Biotechnology, Kula Lumpur, International Medical University, Applied Biomedical Science and Biotechnology, Kula Lumpur
+Applied Biomedical Science and Biotechnology, International Medical University, Kuala Lumpur, School of Pharmacy, Monash University Malaysia, Kuala Lumpur, Applied Biomedical Science and Biotechnology, International Medical University, Kuala Lumpur, Applied Biomedical Science and Biotechnology, International Medical University, Kuala Lumpur